MicrosoftDocs/sdk-api/sdk-api-src/content/shlwapi/nf-shlwapi-shloadindirectstring.md

 </table></span></div>

-In this next example, the fully-qualified reference name does specify a namespace to limit the lookup to.

-<div class="code"><span codelanguage=""><table>
 In this next example, the fully-qualified reference name does specify a namespace to limit the lookup to.<div class="code"><span codelanguage=""><table>
 <tr>
 <th></th>